exasol/dynamodb-virtual-schema/doc/exampleWithToTable.md

 The primary key for the DynamoDB table is `isbn`.

-This shall be normalized to the following relational structure:
+It will be normalized to the following relational structure:

 ![Class diagram](diagrams/mappingToTable.png)